What should family offices look out for before starting to invest?

 The COVID-19 pandemic forever changed the way the world works.
 Post-Covid, companies are navigating what the return to the office looks like while assessing their existing spaces.
 Due to work-from-home orders, there was a massive shift towards hybrid workplaces with greater flexibility becoming the norm.
 Co-working spaces are thus fast becoming an emerging asset class.
 They are regarded as a separate asset class due to their unique risk profile with the primary variable based on the tenant’s ability to pay rent.

 Cryptocurrency, Digital Assets & Blockchain

 Blockchain is an enabler of many of these new asset classes.
 Not only is cryptocurrency trading built on it, but the technology has also been adopted across multiple verticals as a value-add to businesses.
-Venture capitalists, in particular, have shown interest in digital assets and blockchain investments, spending an estimated $17 billion in the first half of 2021.
+Venture capitalists, in particular, have shown interest in digital assets and blockchain investments, spending an estimated $26 billion in 2022.

 From fine art and vintage wines, sports memorabilia and Pokemon cards to Non-fungible tokens (NFTs) and Funko (FNKO) figurines are all becoming part of a new emerging asset class known as collectables.
 It is estimated that the collectables industry was worth $412 billion in 2020 and that it is expected to reach $628 billion by 2031.